mobile-swam/mobile-swam.github.io/README.md

 ## Demo
 This demonstration shows the evaluation result of the Mobile-Aware SWAM.
 Chrome, KakaoTalk, MP3 player, Skype, and the Stock application are all shown in order.
+Please press the below "DEMO" image.
 The left video depicts the conventional system, whereas the right video depicts the SWAM system.
-During a memory contention situation, SWAM-based user-space applications can be persistent without killing activity, relaunch time, application refreshes, or deferred response time.
+During a memory contention situation, SWAM-based user-space applications can be persistent without killing activity, relaunch time, application refreshes, and deferred response time.

 [![SWAM Video](/img/demo.jpg)](https://youtu.be/KOInpOcQMEI)